-The academic building is flooded with natural light and provides purpose-designed facilities for Infants, Juniors, Seniors and Sixth Form students.
+The academic building is flooded with natural light and provides spacious, purpose-designed facilities for Infants, Juniors, Seniors and Sixth Form students.
 The Infant & Junior Division has its own car park and entrance, plus dedicated art, music, science and computing rooms as well as a main hall and library.

 Externally, there are 8 senior rugby pitches, 4 cricket pitches, outdoor cricket nets, five junior football pitches, junior rugby pitches, two all-weather Astroturf hockey pitches, six tennis and netball courts, a 400-metre athletics track, and a dedicated rounders pitch.